lastperson/smart-contract-design-patterns/clxkh28zh000g09k25dva4n1v.md

 # Solution: Commit-Reveal Scheme

-> Commit-Reveal Scheme is a two-phase process where participants first commit to a value by submitting a hash, and later reveal the value along with a secret used to generate the hash.
+> Commit-Reveal Scheme is a two-phase process where participants first commit to a value by submitting a hash, and later reveal the value to generate the hash.

 To implement it for a quiz example, we would need to add:

-* A function to commit a hashed guess
+* A function to commit a guess hashed with the sender

-* A function to reveal both the guess and the secret used to generate the previously committed hash
+* A function to reveal the guess used to generate the previously committed hash

 To keep things fair, it is advisable to split these two processes by forcing some time to pass between the commit and reveal phases.
-This prevents calling both functions as part of the same transaction (for example, by using a smart contract).
+This prevents the attacker from calling the commit function while reveal is being mined.

 ```solidity
 contract Quiz {